unkletam/house-price-data-exploration-R/README.md

 We can still see the ignored datapoints on the chart but hey, I can trust you with this, right?
 ---
 ## Homoscedasticity -- *wait is my spelling correct?*
-The best approach to test homoscedasticity for two metric variables is graphically.
-Departures from an equal dispersion are shown by such shapes as cones (small dispersion at one side of the graph, large dispersion at the opposite side) or diamonds (a large number of points at the center of the distribution).
+The best way to look for homoscedasticity is to work try and visualize the variables using charts.
+A scatter plot should do the job.
+Notice the shape which the data forms when plotted.
+It could look like an equal dispersion which looks like a cone or it could very well look like a diamond where a large number of data points are spread around the centre.

-Starting by 'SalePrice' and 'GrLivArea'...
+Starting with ‘SalePrice’ and ‘GrLivArea’…
 ```
 ggplot(clean_data, aes(x=grlive_log, y=log_price)) +
   theme_bw()+